-- Examine admission, growth, recruitment, and retention policies regarding traditional and nontraditional undergraduate and graduate students in relation to university's mission. - Implement reliable, sustainable, meaningful student evaluations of teaching, as well as peer-topeer and other forms of teaching/course evaluation that develop growth and trust.
+- Examine admission, growth, recruitment, and retention policies regarding traditional and non-traditional undergraduate and graduate students in relation to university's mission. - Implement reliable, sustainable, meaningful student evaluations of teaching, as well as peer-topeer and other forms of teaching/course evaluation that develop growth and trust.
 Procedures for student evaluations must be developed that produce a high rate of response. - Enrich global-oriented learning environment.

-Goal 4: Commit to Ongoing Improvement and Innovation in Facilities and Technology

-• Develop a comprehensive, centralized strategic plan for Information Technology.
-This plan should establish a coherent, dependable roadmap for infrastructure and equipment upgrades across campus, including workstation computers and software, faculty and staff computers, and equipment specific to programs, such as lab equipment, video cameras, lighting, stage equipment, art supplies, musical instruments, etc.
+Goal 4: Commit to Ongoing Improvement and Innovation in Facilities and Technology across campus, including workstation computers and software, faculty and staff computers, and equipment specific to programs, such as lab equipment, video cameras, lighting, stage equipment, art supplies, musical instruments, etc.